 In 2008, the LED version, currently in production, was introduced, which keeps the iconic shape unchanged but is distinguished by the absence of the rod on the head and the power button in green instead of red.

-On the 50-year anniversary of production, Tizio wears red with a new special version, and the white version comes back into the catalog.
+On the 50-year anniversary of production, Tizio wears red with a new special version limited to 5000 pieces, and the white version comes back into the catalog.